ebekkers/FIGURE/README.md

 FIGURE is a synthetic dataset designed for studying **shape-based and motion-based representation learning** while controlling for **texture bias and global transformations**.
 Each sample in FIGURE is modeled as a **hierarchical kinematic structure**, where limbs are defined relative to a central **torso frame**.
 The dataset allows for controlled evaluations of robustness to **texture bias, global transformations, and motion dynamics**.

 Each sample is defined by a **set of relative limb frames**, describing the spatial relationships between body parts.
 In some variants, figures also undergo **global transformations**, where the entire body is placed within a world coordinate frame using SE(2) transformations.
 This enables experiments on **pose-invariant learning** while distinguishing between **relative shape structure and absolute world position**.
+[See this pdf for more details.](Notes_FIGURE.pdf)

 FIGURE consists of two main tasks:

 1. **Shape Classification:** Figures are classified based on their **relative limb configurations** (e.g., arms up vs. arms down).
-2. **Motion Classification:** Figures are classified based on **sequences of shape frames evolving over time**, representing distinct motion patterns.
+2. **Motion Classification (not yet implemented):** Figures are classified based on **sequences of shape frames evolving over time**, representing distinct motion patterns.

 To evaluate different aspects of representation learning, FIGURE includes the following sub-datasets: